-So yes, I agree, I’ve had a bit of a kick up the bum when it comes to appreciating and viewing things from a tourism perspective, that it’s kinda frustrating when others can’t see the potential of tourism in a destination.
-For example, I was watching the local news the other day and they were talking about the possibility of opening up some of the highways in Dubuque county to quad bikes/atvs/utvs (there are quad bike trails all over Wisconsin which is like a 5 minute drive from Dubuque).
+So yes, I agree, I’ve had a bit of a kick up the bum when it comes to appreciating and viewing things from a tourism perspective.
+But it’s kinda frustrating when others can’t see the potential of tourism in a destination.
+For example, I was watching the local news the other day and they were talking about the possibility of opening up some of the highways in Dubuque county to quad bikes/atvs/utvs.
+(There are quad bike trails all over Wisconsin which is like a 5 minute drive from Dubuque).
 A high up ‘figure of influence’ shall we say, point blank said “nope, I don’t agree with it, what’s the point, it’s not like it’ll bring in any tourism or anything”.
 It made me angry.
 Travel Dubuque have done a great job at promoting tourism in the area, anything extra is a ‘selling point’.

 Related reading: 35 Things To Do in Dubuque Iowa in Summer

 There’s a little saying that has roots in Iowa, thanks to a certain movie (Field of Dreams), that states:

 Now just look at the tiny town of Dyersville IA!
 Thanks to a farm/baseball field that was used in the Field of Dream movie, the town receives a trickle of tourists wanting to visit the movie set.
 They even hold special events there!
 The farm toy show also pulls in visitors from around the country.
 It just needs a bit of advertising or to be put in front of the right eyes and people will talk about it.